tarekwasfy01/YOLO-AI-Model-Trainer/README.md

 The installer .exe does download Python and all dependencys then it starts the GUI.
 Don't worry, it takes some time and should be an option for non Python natives.
-Download from Github Releases or on itch.
+Download from Github releases or on itch.